coredns/coredns/notes/coredns-1.6.0.md

 # Plugins

-* The [*file*](/plugins/file) a lot of bug fixes and it loads lazily on start, i.e. if the zonefile does not exist, keep trying per reload period.
+* The [*file*](/plugins/file) a lot of bug fixes and it loads lazily on start, i.e. if the zonefile does not exist, it keeps trying with every reload period.
 * The [*cache*](/plugins/cache) fixes a race.
 * Multiple fixes in the [*route53*](/plugins/route53).
 * And the [*kubernetes*](/plugins/kubernetes) removes the `resyncperiod` option.